Ramiro-R2D2/Desafio-Java-Dio/IphoneCreating/CreatingIphone.md

 # Abstraction of an iPhone in Java and represented with UML

  In this challenge, I used my knowledge of object-oriented programming and Java syntax to complete the challenge proposed by DIO.
+The code is in the src folder.

 ```mermaid
 classDiagram